Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part2.md

 #### Step 4A: Installing Data Center Platform Files

-AMD provides base platforms for the an AMD Alveo™ U200, U250, U50 and U280 data-center acceleration cards.
+AMD provides base platforms for the Alveo U200, U250, U50 and U280 data-center acceleration cards.
 Before installing a platform, you need to download the following packages:

-1. Xilinx Runtime (XRT)
+1. AMD Runtime (XRT)

 2. Deployment Target Platform